fosterc1/adapt-margueetext/README.md

 # adapt-scrollMarquee

-**Scroll Marquee** is a _presentation component_ which displays a horizontal scrolling marquee of images that responds to scroll velocity.
+**Scrolling Marquee Text** is a _presentation component_ which displays a horizontal scrolling marquee of images that responds to scroll velocity.

 The marquee speed is controlled by the user's scroll speed - the faster you scroll, the faster the images move.
 The component creates an infinite seamless loop using GSAP ScrollTrigger.